Jmelwood/conduit-playwright-gui-tests/README.md

 ## Prerequisites

-Last tested with Python 3.11.5.\
+Last tested with Python 3.12.3.\
 Additionally, see the `requirements.txt` file for the Python packages needed, and the versions last tested on.

 ## How to run tests

-1. Clone this repository (`git clone https://github.com/Jmcosel/conduit-playwright-gui-tests.git`)
+1. Clone this repository (`git clone https://github.com/Jmelwood/conduit-playwright-gui-tests.git`)
 2. Ensure all dependent packages are installed as listed in the `requirements.txt` file, under your Python package manager.
-If using pip, you can simply run `pip3 install -r requirements.txt`.
+If using pip, you can simply run `pip install -r requirements.txt`.
+    - This includes playwright's separate installation command: `playwright install`
 3. To run all tests normally, just execute `pytest --base-url=https://react-ts-redux-realworld-example-app.netlify.app`.
 4. For debugging support, you can try adding some of these arguments: `--headed`, `--slowmo=XXX`, `--tracing=on`, `--video=on`, `--screenshot=on`.
 More information on what they do can be [found here](https://playwright.dev/python/docs/test-runners#cli-arguments).
 5. You can also specify the environment variable `PWDEBUG=1` to open up the Playwright inspector, and run the test(s) through that tool.